nandhananm7/ip/docs/README.md

 ### 3. Add a Deadline Task
 **Command:**
 ```
-deadline <description> /by <due date>
+deadline <description> /by <due date in "yyyy-MM-dd HHmm" format>
 ```
 **Example:**
 ```
-deadline Submit assignment /by Monday
+deadline Submit assignment /by 2025-12-03 2100
 ```
 **Description:**
 Adds a new task with a deadline.